mautic/documentation/use_cases/education.md

 # Education

 Secondary or higher education schools have tremendous opportunity to implement successful marketing automation for a variety of purposes.
-One significant use within these universities centers around the matriculuation process of students.
+One significant use within these universities centers around the matriculation process of students.

 ### Overview